-As Chiron or Anubis travels retrograde, we are able to go within to our own wounds and reflect on how we can use them as a source of power and healing.
+As Chiron or Anubis travels retrograde, we can access our own wounds to reflect on how to use them as a source of power and healing.

 This energy is not about obtaining a state of perfection through healing, rather it is about bringing acknowledgment and acceptance to our wounds in a way that allows us to access the wisdom they can bring.